Campus Safety Protocol

 - Disposable masks are available at Public Safety or for order by departments and offices to serve as a backup to cloth face coverings.

 - Custodial staff are responsible for regularly disinfecting key areas across campus.

 - Shared spaces are immediately disinfected after it has been confirmed that a COVID-positive community member has been there for more than 15 minutes.

 - Work orders are NOT required for COVID cleaning supplies for classrooms, studios, and shops.
 Shops will be supplied with disposal buckets for towels used to clean tools and shared equipment.
 Custodial staff will attend to the buckets regularly.

 - Orders ARE required for COVID cleaning supplies for use in offices.
 Departments should centralize and coordinate ordering system to ensure local office space needs are met.

 Facilities and Physical Spaces

 More than 200 shops, studios and classrooms have been reconfigured to provide for six-feet of physical-distancing separation space, including tape and other physical markers.
 Furniture in residence halls has been rearranged to accommodate single person occupancy with workspace in each room.
 Egress and flow patterns have been adjusted to accommodate physical distancing requirements in addition to limitations on elevator capacity and staggered release of classes.
-In addition: